Portobello, Dublin: 1920: Shooting of Harry Kells

-1922: The trial of Erskine Childers, Portobello Barracks
+1922: Trial of Erskine Childers, Portobello Barracks

-In November 1922 Erskine Childers was arrested by Irish Free State troops, he was transferred from a Wicklow Jail to Portobello Barracks in Dublin where he was brutally tortured.
-On the 17 November he was Court Martialled on a charge of possession of a revolver given to him by Michael Collins, he had since they were both on the same side, prior to the Irish Civil War.
+In November 1922 Erskine Childers was arrested by Irish Free State troops, and he was transferred from a Wicklow Jail to Portobello Barracks in Dublin where he was brutally tortured.
+On 17 November, he was Court Martialled on a charge of possession of a revolver given to him by Michael Collins, he had since they were both on the same side, prior to the Irish Civil War.
 He was consequently sentenced to death at Beggars Bush.
 His execution brought widespread condemnation at home and abroad, it was the result of a draconian emergency act introduced by the Irish Free State government, the death sentence for anyone caught armed without authorization.

 1923: Stamer Street Shooting

 On the night of 14 November 1923, two Jewish men were shot, one of whom Emmanuel Kahn, 24, of Lennox Street died, at the corner of Stamer St./Lennox St. They were returning home from the Jewish Social Club, which was located at 3 Harrington St. The shooting followed an altercation on Stamer St. with officers of the Irish National Army, who had been on their way by taxi from Griffith Barracks to Beggar's Bush Barracks.
 Ralph Laffan, the taxi driver that night, was charged with the murder, but fled to Mexico to join his brother Fred, who had also been involved that night.
 He claimed he was mistaken for his brother and was later found not guilty.
 The apparently motiveless murders remained a mystery until files released in 2007 pointed to Commandant James Patrick Conroy, who harboured a personal vendetta against Jews, as the main instigator.
 He resigned from the army shortly after the shooting and emigrated.